karmab/kcli/README.rst

        mask: 255.255.255.0
        gateway: 192.168.0.1

-Within a net section, you can use name, nic, ip, mask and gateway as keys.
+Within a net section, you can use name, nic, IP, mask and gateway as keys.

-Note that up to 8 ips can also be provided on command line when creating a single vm ( with the flag -1, -2, -3,-4,...)
+Note that up to 8 IPs can also be provided on command line when creating a single VM (with the flag -1, -2, -3,-4,...)

--  *iso* ( optional)
+-  *iso* (optional)
 -  *netmasks* (optional)
 -  *gateway* (optional)
 -  *dns* (optional) Dns servers